The Cost of Keto…sis

 Nerd o'clock: ATP (adenosine triphosphate) is coined "energy currency," while NADH (nicotinamide adenine dinucleotide + hydrogen) is responsible for carrying electrons to generate ATP.

 But wait!
-If humans feel energetic after learning how to fuel themselves, it isn't profitable for corporations.
-So diet culture glamorizes ketosis, truncates it to ‘keto’ to make it cute, and sells it for years on end without longitudinal studies of the side effects of a Keto Diet on your health. <eye roll> I wonder if, upon the creation of the Keto Diet, someone said, "Diseases like alcoholism, anorexia, and diabetes are nutritional role models that we should aspire to.
-Let’s induce ketosis in every one!" then took that idea straight to the bank.
+If humans feel energetic after learning how to fuel themselves, it isn't profitable for the diet industries.
+So, diet culture glamorizes ketosis, truncates it to ‘keto’ to make it cute, and sells it for years on end, without longitudinal studies of the side effects of a Keto Diet on your health. <eye roll> I frequently wonder if, upon the creation of the Keto Diet, someone said, "Untreated diseases like alcoholism, anorexia, and diabetes are nutritional role models.
+Let’s induce ketosis in everyone!" then took that idea straight to the bank.

 Luckily, staying in an actual state of ketosis is difficult.
-(Probably because it feels so shitty.)
+(Probably because it feels so shitty and our survival instincts kick in.)
 Most people who claim to follow a Keto Diet go all out, get about halfway, then fluctuate in and out of the metabolically inefficient state, never to achieve their body composition goals.
+They mess up their metabolisms and often are worse off than when they started.

 Watching people's muscles seemingly evaporate when they aren't being fed glucose makes me melancholy.
 Ditch the diet.